 The peer-reviewed study, by the National Toxicology Program, found an increase in two types of tumors in male rats that were exposed to the type of radio frequencies that are commonly emitted by cellphones.
 The tumors were gliomas, which are in the glial cells of the brain, and schwannomas of the heart.

 “Importantly, the exposed rats were found to have higher rates of two types of cancers:glioma, a tumor of the glial cells in the brain, and malignant schwannoma of the heart, a very rare tumor.
 None of the unexposed control rats developed either type of tumor.

 A number of epidemiological studies have linked cell phones to both gliomas and to Schwann cell tumors.
 The Interphone study, for instance, found an association between the use of cell phones and gliomas.

 The sheath that wraps around cranial nerves —such as the one that connects the inner ear to the brain— is made of Schwann cells.
 Tumors of those cells are called acoustic neuromas.
 That is, an acoustic neuroma is a type of Schwannoma.
 At least four different epidemiological studies have found an association between the use of cell phones and acoustic neuromas.”

-National Toxicology Program’s $25 million study is one of the biggest and most comprehensive experiment into health effects from cellphones.
+National Toxicology Program’s $25 million study is one of the biggest and most comprehensive experiments into health effects from cell phones.

 “Where people were saying there’s no risk, I think this ends that kind of statement,” said Ron Melnick, who ran the NTP project until retiring in 2009 and recently reviewed the study’s results.